 The EMCP is a nonqualified, deferred compensation plan under which certain key employees are given the opportunity to receive employer-provided health and long-term care benefits through the payment of health and long-term care plan premiums and to receive reimbursement of medical expenses.
 Under the EMCP, a participant may be provided with an initial benefit amount set forth in his or her individual joinder agreement and, if the participant is fully vested under the plan, may elect to defer a portion of his base salary, bonuses or other compensation (including unearned and unused vacation pay and paid time off).
 Following the "benefit commencement date," a participant's benefit account under the EMCP may be used to reimburse the participant for medical expenses (but only using the pre-2005 portion of the account) or pay insurance premiums under any health or qualified long-term care plan.
 Any such reimbursement or premium payment results in a charge to the participant's account balance.
 At the end of each plan year, each participant's account is credited with a 5% adjustment, based on the average balance of the account during the plan year.
-The "benefit commencement date" means (1) with respect to the payment of health plan premiums, the first day of the month next following (a) the date of the participant's termination of employment after age 65, unless the participant, having attained age 65, requests that his benefits commence sooner, (b) if the participant's death before age 65, the first day of the month next following the participant's death, and (2) with respect to qualified long-term care equests payment of the health plan premiums subsequent to termination of employment after age 65, unless the participant must be 100% vested before benefits may commence.
-A participant in the EMCP, provided that with respect to the reimbursement of medical expenses, the participant is first day of the month next following the participant's death, and (2) with respect to qualified long-term care coverage and the reimbu
+The "benefit commencement date" means (1) with respect to the payment of health plan premiums, the first day of the month next following (a) the date of the participant's termination of employment after age 65, unless the participant, having attained age 65, requests that his benefits commence sooner, (b) if the participant's employment terminates before age 65, the earlier of the date he or she requests payment of the health plan premiums subsequent to termination of employment or the date the participant attains age 65, or (c) in the case of the participant's death before age 65, the first day of the month next following the date of the participant's death; and (2) with respect to qualified long-term care coverage and the reimbursement of medical expenses, the date the participant is first designated to participant may request that his benefit commencement date be delayed